pkmishra/node-perfectapi/readme.md

  - Command-line access to an API
  - Self-hosted server exposing the API via JSONP+WebSockets
  - Native proxy access to other PerfectAPIs exposed over JSONP+WebSockets
+ - Windows and GNU/Linux installers (run your API as a service on your server)

 Reasons to use PerfectAPI
 -------------------------